unicode-org/message-format-wg/guidelines/chair-group.md

 - Take care of the minutes of the meetings, including recording of all decisions.
 The minutes and presentations given in WG should be available in the WG Drive

-- Participate and on the preparation of technical drafts or documentation.
+- Prepare technical drafts and documentation.

 #### Participate